BestTimesToVisit.com Logo

 transport

 Calgary's public transport is pretty good, especially the CTrain light rail.
 Download the Calgary Transit app to plan your routes and check for delays; it's much more reliable than relying on Google Maps for real-time updates.
-Consider a day pass if you plan on using it frequently, it's much cheaper than individual fares.
+Consider a day pass if you plan on using it frequently, it's cheaper than single fares.

 money